rooch-network/rooch/crates/rooch-da/README.md

 In Verifier's perspective (verifier verifies tx), the data flow is as follows:

 1. user submits tx to sequencer
-2. sequencer batch maker buffer transactions to batch for lower average latency & gas cost
+2. sequencer buffers transactions to a batch for lower average latency & gas cost
-3. sequencer batch maker put to DA server
+3. sequencer puts batch to DA server
 4. verifier get batch from DA server by:
     1. pull DA stream from DA server (after booking)
-    2. get batch from DA server by batch hash
+    2. get batch from DA server by batch hash/block number
     3. get segments from DA backend (after being submitted to DA backend)

 ## Roles